Changing Unhealthy Habits a Step at a Time

 Goal: Build a Healthier Plate

 Approach: Eating a healthy meal includes vegetables, fruits, proteins, whole grains and calcium—rich dairy (or non-dairy foods).
-For a week, take note of the how many food groups are represented on your plate at each meal.
+For a week, take note of how many food groups are represented on your plate at each meal.
 Over the next 2-3 weeks, slowly begin to add the missing groups, while reducing the over-represented foods on your plate.

 Here is a simple tip: When you sit down for a meal, draw 2 imaginary lines through the center of your plate to divide it into 4 parts.